Thu, Mar 5, 2020

 Roberta Braga is Deputy Director for Programs and Outreach at the Atlantic Council’s Adrienne Arsht Latin America Center, where she implements the Center’s initiatives to influence policy and impact the public debate on a range of Latin American issues; coordinates development and implementation of community outreach and engagement strategies; and plays a leading role in developing the intellectual framework for advancing the Council’s mission and Latin American programming through written work, convenings, media engagement, and speaking opportunities within and outside the Council.

 Over the past four years, Roberta has led projects on Brazil, disinformation and misinformation in elections, trade integration, and energy in Latin America.
 Roberta has co-led the Center’s #AlertaVenezuela and #ElectionWatch Latin America projects focused on exposing disinformation in and around Venezuela and around elections in Brazil, Mexico, and Colombia, respectively; launched the Center’s work on deepening US-Brazil trade and foreign direct investment; and executed projects on NAFTA’s (now USMCA) impact on energy supply chains.

-Braga frequently provides English- and Portuguese-language commentary on political and economic issues in Latin America.
-She has been published in Newsweek and has been quoted in the Wall Street Journal, the Financial Times, Axios, Brazil’s O Globo and Folha de S.Paulo.
-Originally from Brazil, Braga is a native Portuguese- and English-speaker, and fluent in Spanish.
+Braga previously worked as a strategic communications analyst at the US Department of Homeland Security, and at Promega Corporation, an international biotechnology firm headquartered in Madison, Wisconsin.
+She has been published in major media outlets and provides English- and Portuguese-language commentary on political and economic issues in Latin America, including for The New York Times, The Wall Street Journal, The Los Angeles Times, The Financial Times, Axios, Brazil’s O Globo and Folha de S.Paulo, among others.
+Originally from Brazil, she is a native Portuguese- and English-speaker, and fluent in Spanish.